Danger in the Lumo-Bay

 “The gryphon statue can’t get in here,” he said.
 “The book case is too heavy.”

-Doctor Keller couldn’t see him in the dark under the desk except for his shining feline eyes, but he was close enough to feel his breath.
+Dr. Keller couldn’t see him in the dark under the desk except for his shining feline eyes, but he was close enough to feel his breath.
 All three of them kept brushing each others whiskers.
 “This is terribly uncomfortable.”
 She hoped her captain’s plan wasn’t to wait under this desk until LeGuin finished repairing the lumo-bay.

 “It is kind of crowded,” the captain agreed.
 “It wasn’t so bad when it was just me.
 I guess we could kick the Maltese out.”

-Doctor Keller was horrified.
+Dr. Keller was horrified.
 Henry might be only a lumo-bay projection, but he looked and acted like a real live person.
 Besides, she’d already listened to the painfully realistic death cries of Stomp.
 She didn’t need a repeat performance.

-“That seems unnecessarily cruel,” Doctor Keller said.
+“That seems unnecessarily cruel,” Dr. Keller said.

 “Does it?” the captain asked, his voice full of innuendo.
 He winked a glowing eye.

 The captain was up to something.
-Besides… Doctor Keller’s shoulders were awfully cramped, and she would be able to stretch out better if she were only sharing the cramped space with Captain Jacques.
+Besides… Dr. Keller’s shoulders were awfully cramped, and she would be able to stretch out better if she were only sharing the cramped space with Captain Jacques.
 She tapped her comm-pin and said, “LeGuin, how much longer will it take you to get us out of here?”
 She didn’t like the hesitation that followed her question.
 She liked the answer even less.

 “It’s a trickier problem than I expected.
 It could be another couple of hours.”

-Doctor Keller frowned.
+Dr. Keller frowned.
 But she trusted her captain.
 “Okay, let’s kick him out.”

 The screeching, flapping sounds of the gryphon approached.